Cattn/meta-vision-glasses/README.md

 ---

 ## 🏃 Running the Program

 Start the program using:

 ```sh
 py main.py
 ```

 Ensure your device remains on this screen.
 Future updates will include full headless support.

 ---

 ## 📢 Usage

 ### 🎙 Communicating with ChatGPT

 1. **Sending an Image:**
    - Say: *"Hey Meta, send a picture to [Account Name]"*.
    - Confirm the name.
    - Optionally, say: *"Hey Meta, read out my message"* to hear the response.

+### 🎤 Voice Notes (Audio Mode)

+- Any voice note sent (regardless of mode) will be processed by the preset model: `gpt-4o-mini-audio-preview-2024-12-17`.
+- This model **cannot** be changed at this time.

+### 🎥 Videos (Video Mode)

+- Any video sent will be automatically processed using `gemini-2.5-pro-exp-03-25`.
+- Ensure `GEM_KEY` is added to your `.env` file for this feature to function properly.
+- The AI will generate insights, summaries, or descriptions based on the video content.

 ---

 ## 📝 Commands

 ### 🔄 Mode Switching

 To switch between different modes, send a command:

 ```text
 switch mode to {mode}
 ```

 **Available Modes:**

 - `image`: Send images only, get AI responses based on images.
 - `text`: Send text messages, AI will respond as usual.
 - `discord`: Stores image URLs for later use; no AI text/image processing.

 ### 📩 Messaging & Image Sending (Discord Mode Only)

 - **Send a Message:**
   ```text
   send message to {nickname} {message}